-- in FY20) and an increase in the Police Department (\$73,075.01 in FY19 to \$99,688.25 in FY20).

-There were vacancies in the Police Department over the summer, which have been filled; however, - new positions result in training time.
+Overtime comparisons show a decrease in the Fire Department (\$102,181.21 in FY19 and \$98,829.00 in FY20) and an increase in the Police Department (\$73,075.01 in FY19 to \$99,688.25 in FY20).
+There were vacancies in the Police Department over the summer, which have been filled; however, new positions result in training time.
 The shifts are being covered through overtime.
-Overtime costs - in the Solid Waste Department have increased slightly (\$13,640.99 in FY19 and \$16,516.24 in FY20) - as a result of time lost due to injuries and coverage utilizing overtime.
-He commented, when an - 47 individual from the Highway Division is sent over to Solid Waste on a Saturday, it is 100% overtime. - The increase under General Government (\$1,282.89 in FY19 to \$4,083.65 in FY20) is related in large - part to the I.T.
+Overtime costs in the Solid Waste Department have increased slightly (\$13,640.99 in FY19 and \$16,516.24 in FY20) as a result of time lost due to injuries and coverage utilizing overtime.
+He commented, when an individual from the Highway Division is sent over to Solid Waste on a Saturday, it is 100% overtime.
+The increase under General Government (\$1,282.89 in FY19 to \$4,083.65 in FY20) is related in large part to the I.T.
 Department (problems with phone lines, etc.).

-1

-2 3 Revenues have increased (\$1,592,454.06 in FY19 to \$1,700,962.10 in FY20).
+Revenues have increased (\$1,592,454.06 in FY19 to \$1,700,962.10 in FY20).
 Building permits are up as are interest rates.
 Auto registrations are increasing.

-4

-5 6 Revenues are healthy, and appropriations are well within budget.
+Revenues are healthy, and appropriations are well within budget.

-7 Councilor Albert noted the Summary by Department Expenditure Report indicates the Highway and

-8 Solid Waste departments have less than 50% of their budgets remaining.
-Assistant Town

-9 Manager/Finance Director Micali explained that percentage is a result of encumbrances.
-There are

-10 sufficient funds to carry them through the year.
+Councilor Albert noted the Summary by Department Expenditure Report indicates the Highway and Solid Waste departments have less than 50% of their budgets remaining.
+Assistant Town Manager/Finance Director Micali explained that percentage is a result of encumbrances.
+There are sufficient funds to carry them through the year.

-11

-12 Asked about the Welfare Department, he explained the \$77,000 of that budget is to outside agencies.

-13 Those funds are paid July 1 st .
-There is an uptick being seen in payments for housing through the
+Asked about the Welfare Department, he explained the \$77,000 of that budget is to outside agencies.
+Those funds are paid July 1st.
+There is an uptick being seen in payments for housing through the Welfare Department.

-14 Welfare Department.

-15

-16 Ben Niles, 11 Fernwood Drive
+Ben Niles, 11 Fernwood Drive

-17 18 Questioned the number of vehicles registered each year, Assistant Town Manager/Finance Director

-19 Micali stated it to be roughly 25,000.
+Questioned the number of vehicles registered each year, Assistant Town Manager/Finance Director Micali stated it to be roughly 25,000.

-20 Middle Stated it to be foughtly 25,000.

-21 Minutes
+Minutes

-22

-23 November 7, 2019
+November 7, 2019

-24

-25 The following amendments were offered:
+The following amendments were offered:

-26 Page 7, Line 40; insert a comma following "disagrees with that"
+Page 7, Line 40; insert a comma following "disagrees with that"

-27 28 Page 9, Line 29; insert "for" before "power"
+Page 9, Line 29; insert "for" before "power"

-29 Page 17, Line 22; replace "developer" with "development"
+Page 17, Line 22; replace "developer" with "development"

-30 Page 17, Line 22; it should be noted the correct amount is \$600,000 not \$6 million
+Page 17, Line 22; it should be noted the correct amount is \$600,000 not \$6 million

-31 Page 25, Line 7; correct spacing
+Page 25, Line 7; correct spacing

-32 Page 26, Line 40; replace "One" with "Five"
+Page 26, Line 40; replace "One" with "Five"

-33

-34 MOTION made by Vice Chairman Boyd and seconded by Councilor Albert to approve the

-35 meeting minutes of the Town Council meeting of November 7, 2019, as amended.
-MOTION
+MOTION made by Vice Chairman Boyd and seconded by Councilor Albert to approve the meeting minutes of the Town Council meeting of November 7, 2019, as amended.
+MOTION CARRIED 7-0-0

-36 CARRIED 7-0-0

-37 Comments from the Press - None
+Comments from the Press - None

-38 39 Comments from the Fress - None

-40 Comments from the Public - None
+Comments from the Public - None

-41

-42 Comments from the Council
+Comments from the Council

-43

-44 Councilor Healey stated the D.W.
-Diner will serve a free turkey dinner between the hours of 8:00 -

-45 10:00 a.m. on Thanksgiving Day for those in need.
+Councilor Healey stated the D.W.
+Diner will serve a free turkey dinner between the hours of 8:00 - 10:00 a.m. on Thanksgiving Day for those in need.

-46

-47 Vice Chairman Boyd commented several weeks ago he and Chairman Koenig had the opportunity to

-48 49 sit with Governor Christopher Sununu, Representative Richard Hinch, Town Manager Cabanel, and Director Fox in a meeting with Victoria Sheehan, Commissioner, New Hampshire Department of
+Vice Chairman Boyd commented several weeks ago he and Chairman Koenig had the opportunity to sit with Governor Christopher Sununu, Representative Richard Hinch, Town Manager Cabanel, and Director Fox in a meeting with Victoria Sheehan, Commissioner, New Hampshire Department of Transportation (NH DOT) and Christopher Waszczuk, Assistant Commissioner, NH DOT.

-43 Director I on in a meeting with victoria sheehan, Commissionel, New Hampshite Department of

-Page 13 of 15

-Town Council Meeting Minutes - November 21, 2019

-Transportation (NH DOT) and Christopher Waszczuk, Assistant Commissioner, NH DOT.
 The discussion was around the various traffic problems experienced in Merrimack, and included working with the NRPC on a complete traffic study from the Bedford line down to Nashua.